willowduster/willowbot/README.md

 - `🔮` - Use a magic attack (reaction emoji)
 - `🧪` - Use a potion during combat (reaction emoji)
 - `🏃` - Attempt to flee from combat (reaction emoji)
-- `🙏` - Pray to restore mana (20-40% mana restore when no potions available)
+- `🙏` - Pray to restore mana (20-40% mana restore, always available in combat)
 - Interactive defeat system with options to heal or leave
 - `🛏️` - Rest to restore HP and Mana after victory or successful flee (reaction emoji)
 - `▶️` - Continue to next quest or enemy (reaction emoji)
-- `🔄` - Retry quest after fleeing or resting (reaction emoji)
+- `🔄` - Retry quest after fleeing, defeat, or resting (reaction emoji)
 - `🎒` - View inventory after combat (reaction emoji)
 - `📊` - View stats after combat (reaction emoji)